gitlabhq/gitlabhq/doc/install/kubernetes/index.md

 # Installing GitLab in Kubernetes
+> Officially supported cloud providers are Google Container Service and Azure Container Service.
+> Officially supported schedulers are Kubernetes and Terraform.

 The easiest method to deploy GitLab in [Kubernetes](https://kubernetes.io/) is to take advantage of the official GitLab Helm charts.
 [Helm] is a package